-Elizabeth serves as an Associate Library Professor and Science Librarian at the University of Vermont.
-A native of Madison, Wisconsin, she lives in Burlington with her husband, Abe, and their daughter, Natalie, but still cheers for her beloved Badgers.
+A native of Madison, Wisconsin, she lives just outside of Boston with her husband, Abe, and their daughter, Natalie, but still cheers for her beloved Badgers and Packers.

 MS in Food Systems, University of Vermont, 2016